 Programs need to do something in response to user actions and actions initiated by the operating system.
 Such actions, which are external to the program itself (although they may be triggered by the program) are called events.

 Traditional procedural programming languages create programs in which the execution path is almost entirely dictated by the program's code.
 A Windows application, however, is event-driven, in that the user can interact with different elements within the user interface, in any order they choose.
-The events do not occur in a pre-determined order, and the code that is executed will be the code that is associated with a specific event (referred to in Visual Basic as an event procedure) , regardless of the order in which events occur.
+The events do not occur in a pre-determined order, and the code that is executed will be the code that is associated with a specific event (referred to in VB.Net as an event procedure) , regardless of the order in which events occur.

 There are different types of events and different ways to trigger them.
 An event can be triggered in the following ways: